xxfoundation/learn.xx.network/website/docs/tools/webWallet/accounts/claim.md

     ![](@site/static/img/Confirm_Ethereum_Address_to_Claim_Tokens.png)
 10. A fourth box labeled *Sign with your metamask extension the following payload* will contain an agreement that you must read through and agree to.
-Once you have done so, cliock the *Confirm Payload* button.
+Once you have done so, click the *Confirm Payload* button.
     :::tip
     Read the agreement in full.
 You can download a PDF of the agreement using the link provided.